Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Experiments

-\begin{itemize}\itemsep 0pt \item \textsc{SASRec}: A causal self-attention sequential encoder for next-item prediction.
+We use the leave-one-out evaluation protocol commonly used in sequential recommendation: for each user, the last interaction is held out as test, the second-to-last as validation, and the rest for training.
+During training, models iterate through each sequence and learn to predict the next item at each step (for SASRec, BSARec, and DIFF) or to reconstruct masked items (for BERT4Rec).
+We ensure that at test time, the model only had exposure to interactions before the test item, to avoid temporal leakage.
+This temporal constraint applies to user--item interactions.
+Following a static item-content setting, catalog fields and review text are used as item-side content for constructing the frozen sensory table and are not split by user interaction time.
+The sensory table is therefore fixed before recommender training and evaluation, while the held-out interaction itself remains unavailable to the recommender during training. \paragraph{Baseline models and sensory-enhanced variants.} We compare four representative sequential recommenders and their sensory-enhanced counterparts under a shared frozen-bank setting with a common runtime integration scheme.
+For SASRec, BERT4Rec, and BSARec, the baseline model uses only item IDs.
+For DIFF, the baseline retains the model's original non-sensory attribute side-information channels with the sensory bank disabled.
+The sensory-enhanced model keeps the same DIFF backbone and original attribute channels, and additionally enables the ASER sensory bank under the same training and evaluation protocol.
+This design keeps the sequential encoder architecture unchanged and isolates the effect of sensory information at the input representation level. \begin{itemize}\itemsep 0pt \item \textsc{SASRec}: A causal self-attention sequential encoder for next-item prediction.
 We replace the original token embedding with the fused embedding $e_i$ and keep the remaining SASRec blocks unchanged. \item \textsc{BERT4Rec}: A bidirectional transformer trained with masked item prediction.
 During training, we randomly mask item positions.
 During evaluation, we mask only the final position and rank all items by the predicted distribution at that masked position.
 When a position is masked, we replace the full fused token $e_i$ with a learned mask embedding, which prevents leakage through the sensory channel. \item \textsc{BSARec}: A transformer-based sequential encoder augmented with frequency-enhanced features computed from the ID embedding sequence.
-We evaluate an ID-only input setting and a +Sensory input setting under the same backbone and training protocol.
-The two settings differ only in the input token construction, using either ID embeddings alone or the fused tokens $e_i$. \end{itemize}
+We evaluate a baseline input setting and a +Sensory input setting under the same backbone and training protocol.
+The two settings differ only in the input token construction, using either ID embeddings alone or the fused tokens $e_i$. \item \textbf{DIFF}: A side-information integrated sequential recommender that combines frequency-based noise filtering with dual multi-sequence fusion, incorporating both ID-centric intermediate fusion and attribute-enriched early fusion \citep{kim2025diff}.

-For domains where we measure baselines in our pipeline, we match the original training protocol as closely as possible.
-When multiple hyperparameter settings are plausible, we select the strongest baseline setting under the same evaluation protocol using the validation split.
-For domains where baseline results are taken from prior work, we report our sensory-enhanced variants under the same evaluation protocol.